LrTrnc/MobileReuseAppDesign/README.md

 interviews.
 In our Group Presentation we need to summarise what we have found during the interviews.

-3. Using the information we collected through interviews, we need to create 1 persona that can be used in the user-centred design process.
+2) Using the information we collected through interviews, we need to create 1 persona that can be used in the user-centred design process.
 For our persona, describe 1 goal that could be satisfied by our interactive system prototype.

-3.Create 1 Problem (as-is) scenario that describes current user practice in relation to the Design Problem described in this document.
+3) Create 1 Problem (as-is) scenario that describes current user practice in relation to the Design Problem described in this document.
 The scenario should involve the persona we created.

-5. Create 1 Activity (to-be) scenario that describes current user practice in relation to the Design Problem described in this document.
+4) Create 1 Activity (to-be) scenario that describes current user practice in relation to the Design Problem described in this document.
 The scenario should involve the persona we created.

-7. After creating the scenarios, we will need to design your digital prototype using appropriate digital prototyping tool (We used Figma).
+5) After creating the scenarios, we will need to design your digital prototype using appropriate digital prototyping tool (We used Figma).
 Our digital prototype should include all necessary screens (including Register/Login page).
 In the Group Project Report we should provide a general introduction to the digital prototype of the mobile app and